 The importance of correct benchmarks

 Using world-class standards for a developing age-group swimmer is demoralizing.
-Benchmarks must reflect the athlete’s stage, event, and goals.
+Benchmarks must reflect the athleteâs stage, event, and goals.
 Provincial medians, national cuts, or historical squad averages give a realistic reference that motivates improvement instead of panic.
 Once the swimmer reaches that level, the benchmark evolves with them.
+For a full breakdown of how benchmarks are structured, see our guide on swimming standards by age.

 Clarity comes from organized data